vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 )
 ```

 Exporting an ONNX file in PyTorch works by tracing, which runs the model with an arbitrary input and records each operation.
 Hence, we provide the model with a randomly generated input tensor.
 At the time of writing, Marabou does not support external data locations, so we require that `external_data=False`.
+Recent versions of PyTorch route `torch.onnx.export` through a new exporter that additionally requires the `onnxscript` package, so install that alongside `torch` if the export reports it missing.
 </div>

 <div>